Medical lab tech students working in a classroom.

 When do the MLT specific courses begin?

-Each new cohort of students will begin core Medical Lab Tech coursework beginning in the first semester after the application deadline, either January or August.
+Each new cohort of students will begin core Medical Lab Tech coursework beginning in August.
 The guidelines for articulation will be presented during the MLT Open House.

 What courses should I take before being admitted to the program?